 Table 6.2 Comparison of alternative Ricker stock-recruitment model predicting Coho smolt abundance as a function of adult abundance.
-Mean covariate effect denote the mean value of γ (covariate effect).
-R^2 is the proportion of observed variance in log fry abundance predicted by the model, and ΔDIC is the difference in the deviance information criteria for each model relative to the model with the lowest value (the best model).
-This includes the 2002-2018 brood years.
-Shaded rows indicate models with high model support ($\Delta DIC < 2$).
+Mean covariate effect denote the mean proportion of the total effect due to the covariate as well as the direction of the effect. $R^2$ is the proportion of observed variance in log fry abundance predicted by the model, and $\Delta DIC$ is the difference in the deviance information criteria for each model relative to the model with the lowest value (the best model).
+This includes the 2002-2019 brood years.
+Shaded rows indicate models with high model support ( $\Delta DIC < 2$ ).